BNWong2000/Unnamed-Compiler/README.md

 ## Goals of the Project:
 This project is ultimately a hobby/learning project for me.
 Major goals include:
+- Building on the learnings of the Compilers class I took in university.
 - Writing the project in C without the use of scanner generators or compiler compilers like lex or yacc/bison.
 - Writing my own data structures for the Compiler.
 - Attempting to write a more "realistic" language (rather than more "toy-like" languages)